StoryHack/ink/README.md

 #### Image syntax

 The parameters in the image line can be in any order as long as the image filename comes first.
+Separate parameters with pipes.

-If you put a number in (the `150` in the example), that'll be the target width for the image.
+* Numbers (the `150` in the example) are interpreted as being the target width for the image.
 You can use this to scale images down.

-If you put `url=http://any/url/here`, the image will be linked to the specified URL.
+* To link the image to a URL, use `url=http://any/url/here`.

-If you put `alt=My alternate text`, the image's alt text will be set to whatever you put.
+* To add alternate text, use `alt=My alternate text`.

-And anything else (such as `floatright`) will be added as a CSS class on the image.
+* Anything else (such as `floatright`) will be added as a CSS class on the image.

 ### Adding pages